needle-mirror/com.unity.sentis/Documentation~/understand-sentis-workflow.md

 Sentis can import model files in [Open Neural Network Exchange](https://onnx.ai/) (ONNX) format.
 To load a model, follow these steps:

-1. [Export a model to ONNX format from a machine learning framework](export-convert-onnx.md), or download an ONNX model from the internet.
+1. [Export a model to ONNX format from a machine learning framework](export-convert-onnx.md) or download an ONNX model from the Internet.

 2. Add the model file to the `Assets` folder of the **Project** window.